 Our work aims to bring about long-term change.

 Over the years, we have built relationships with key government ministries, raising awareness about deafblindness among officials through training events and opportunities to meet with project participants.

 We have also provided evidence and shared learning from our approaches so as to influence the uptake of successful approaches in policy and practice.

 We are working to improve understanding of deafblindness and develop a stronger evidence base.

 Research and robust evidence are powerful tools for use in advocacy work.
 In 2018, we collaborated with the World Federation of the Deafblind and International Disability Alliance to publish the first ever global report on deafblindness.

 The report was the first of its kind to address the extent to which the rights of people with disabilities are being met by governments across the world.
 It found that:

-You can download a copy of the report here:
+You can download a copies of the two reports here: